2/20/2025

 President and CEO

-You know, maybe add a little bit color to it if you take segment by segment, right?
-So if you think about ATS, we've got this business position from a cost perspective through the last down cycle.
+we've got this business position from a cost perspective through the last down cycle.
 And if you look at the decremental performance of this segment in the first quarter, it is very strong.
 I mean, they had a tough organic revenue growth, but their decrementals were, you know, they were pretty much flat in terms of dollar income they generated when compared to last year, right?
-So from an ATS perspective, a nice performance.
+So from an ATS perspective, a nice, performance.
 And if you think about decrementals for IPS, again, a very strong performance.
 This is a solid business.
-This is a business where we have implemented MVS Next and has delivered great.
+This is a business where we have implemented MBS Next and has delivered great.
 So if you think about those two, we're in very good shape.
-And if you look at MFS, if you look at MFS with the ATRION together, there is a mixed issue.
-And you could think that our operating performance or operating margin performance was not that good.
-But I would remind you that you have ATRION, which is at a lower margin when compared to our core MFS businesses.
-And if you account for that, our core MFS businesses again had strong decremental performance.
-So that is the confidence we have as we think about it.
+And if you look at MFS, if you look at MFS's with atrion together there is a mixed issue and you could think that our operating performance or operating margin performance was not that good but i would remind you that you have atrion which is at a lower margin when compared to our core mfs businesses and if you if you account for that our core mfs businesses again had strong detrimental performance so So that is the confidence we have as we think about it.
 And in businesses where we have weaker sales, we are taking action to reduce cost.
 It is not broad-based.
 It's not across all of our businesses.
-But in places where our sales is weak, you know, we are adjusting costs.
-So that's maybe adding a little bit more color to what Dennis is telling you about what our expectations are.
+But in places where our sales is weak, we are adjusting costs.
+So that's maybe adding a little bit more color to what Ben has told you about what our expectations are.

 speaker